memphis242/.github/pull_request_template.md

 ## System Tests
 <!--
-Unit tests test a module in isolation.
-System tests test a module in the system it interacts wit.
+Unit tests assess a module in isolation.
+System tests assess a module in the system it interacts with.
 Mention those system tests here.
 A simulation environment is adequate for this.
 -->